Muon in Associative Memory Learning: Training Dynamics and Scaling Laws: Related Work

 \paragraph{The Muon optimizer.} \citet{jordan2024muon} recently proposed Muon, an optimizer that updates weights along the direction of the orthogonalized gradient, rather than the raw stochastic gradient.
 Empirically, Muon consistently surpasses Adam across various scales and architectures, including dense Transformers and Mixture-of-Experts (MoEs)~\citep{jordan2024muon,liu2025muon, wen2025fantastic}.
 Despite Muon's widespread adoption, the theoretical mechanisms underlying its effectiveness remain unexplored.
 To address this gap, we provide a theoretical analysis of Muon within the framework of associative memory.

 \paragraph{Theoretical analysis of Muon.} \citet{bernstein2024old} characterize Muon as steepest descent with respect to the matrix operator norm.
 Subsequently, a growing body of literature~\citep{li2025note,lau2025polargrad,shen2025convergence,kovalev2025understanding,pethick2025training,chang2025convergence} has focused on establishing convergence guarantees within the classical stochastic optimization framework. \citet{vasudeva2025muon} study the generalization benefits of Muon in a Gaussian mixture setup.
 Finally, concurrent work by \citet{ma2026preconditioning} considers matrix factorization and in-context learning of linear transformers, highlighting the preconditioning benefits of spectral orthogonalization in Muon.
-We focus on the training dynamics of Muon in associative memory learning, establishing its global convergence guarantees and deriving its optimization scaling laws.
+We focus on the training dynamics of Muon in associative memory learning, establishing its global convergence guarantees and deriving its scaling laws.

-\paragraph{Theory of Scaling laws.} A series of studies has sought to theoretically explain the scaling behaviors of large language model training.
-In particular, a line of work~\citep{bordelon2024dynamical,paquette2024fourplus,lin2024scaling,bordelon2025feature,li2025functional} has analyzed scaling laws by tracking the one-pass training dynamics of SGD using linear regression models.
-Most recently, \citet{kunstner2025scaling} investigated scaling laws of SignGD within a linear bigram model.
-We extend the theoretical frontier to Muon, analyzing its scaling behavior under associative memory learning and proving its superior scaling efficiency relative to GD.
-To the best of our knowledge, this is the first theoretical analysis characterizing scaling laws of the Muon optimizer.
+\paragraph{Theory of Scaling laws.} A series of studies have sought to theoretically explain the scaling behaviors of the training of large language models.
+In particular, a line of research~\citep{bordelon2024dynamical,paquette2024fourplus,lin2024scaling,bordelon2025feature,li2025functional,wang2026fast,li2026optimal} has analyzed scaling laws by tracking the one-pass SGD training dynamics using linear regression models.
+Most recently, \citet{kunstner2025scaling} investigated the scaling laws of SignGD within a linear bigram model, while \citet{kim2026scaling} and \citet{li2026scaling} characterized those of SignSGD.
+We extend this theoretical frontier to Muon, analyzing its scaling behavior under associative memory learning and proving its superior scaling efficiency relative to GD.
+To the best of our knowledge, this is the first theoretical analysis to characterize the scaling laws of Muon.